solokeys/solo1/README.md

-# U2F One
+# Solo

-This project is in early development.

-It will be a embedded device friendly implementation of FIDO 2.0 and U2F protocols.
+This is the source code for Solo.
+It implements the authenticator U2F and FIDO2 protocols.
+It is designed to be easily ported to lightweight embedded platforms, as well as run on the PC.

 No hardware is needed for development.